-Andrew Wheeler and Nicola Lipman have the enviable task of bringing the Thénardier and his wife to life, with a skilled balance of the crowd-pleasing bawdiness, and underlying wickedness.
+Andrew Wheeler and Nicola Lipman have the enviable task of bringing the Thénardier and his wife to life with a skilled balance of crowd-pleasing bawdiness and underlying wickedness.

-Along with its strong leads, this production benefits from an equally strong ensemble who bring a glorious sound to the larger numbers.
+Along with its strong leads, this production benefits from an equally strong ensemble that brings a glorious sound to the larger numbers.
 Playing everything from prostitutes to student revolutionaries they find their own clarity among their disparate characters.
 The rousing “Do You Hear the People Sing” and “One Day more” will have you ready to join them in their fight.